In this issue:- Feature

 When all processes produce the desired result first time, the timeline can be as short as 18 weeks.

-Our fastest KI & conditional KO projects took 20 weeks from vector construction to germline transmission.
+Our fastest conditional KO project took 20 weeks from vector construction to germline transmission.

-The Simple Moving Average timeline of our recently completed gene targeting projects is 29 weeks.
+The current average timeline of our recently completed gene targeting projects is 29 weeks.